 It can prompt pneumonia, severe acute respiratory disorder, kidney failure, and even death in increasingly severe cases.
 Elderly citizens tend to be more often affected by the virus than younger people.

-Children show the same signs and symptoms as adults but vary by the age of the child.
+Children show the same signs and symptoms as adults but vary by the child's age.
 However, they have milder cases compared to adults.

 The severity of the Infection